 DOSAGE AND ADMINISTRATION

-For patients with creatinine clearance (CrCl) > 30 mL/min, the recommended dose of PRADAXA is 150 mg taken orally, twice daily, with or without food.
-For patients with severe renal impairment (CrCl 15-30 mL/min), the recommended dose of PRADAXA is 75 mg twice daily [see Use in Specific Populations and CLINICAL PHARMACOLOGY].
+For patients with creatinine clearance (CrCl) > 30 mL/min, the recommended dose of PRADAXA is 150 mg taken orally, twice daily.
+For patients with severe renal impairment (CrCl 15-30 mL/min), the recommended dose of PRADAXA is 75 mg twice daily [see Use In Specific Populations and CLINICAL PHARMACOLOGY].
 Dosing recommendations for patients with a CrCl < 15 mL/min or on dialysis cannot be provided.

 Assess renal function prior to initiation of treatment with PRADAXA.
 Periodically assess renal function as clinically indicated (i.e., more frequently in clinical situations that may be associated with a decline in renal function) and adjust therapy accordingly.
 Discontinue PRADAXA in patients who develop acute renal failure while on PRADAXA and consider alternative anticoagulant therapy.